huanchin/Node.js-Streams/README.md

 this solution can cause back-pressure when readable stream is way more faster then sending the resualt with the response writtable stream (receiving speed >>> responsing speed)

 solution 2: stream + pipe

+pipe the output of readable stream right into the input of a writable stream

+readablSource.pipe(writableDest)